domax/email-bridge/README.md

 That's it.
 Now your node will send files via your exchange server to itself.
-So that when you start app, and drop files into folder that you defined in `outbox.folder` property, after some time you will get then in folder defined in `inbox.folder`.
+So that when you start app, and drop files into folder that you defined in `outbox.folder` property, after some time you will get them in folder defined in `inbox.folder`.

 If you have it, move forward and decide what mode of file exchange is most appropriate for you:

-* If you have access to the same EWS server from both nodes, use **"Both sides use the same EWS server"** mode.
+* If you have access to the same EWS server from both sides, use **"Both sides use the same EWS server"** mode.
 That will speedup file delivery because server will know about new email instantly, w/o intermediate email routing.
 * In case if your nodes have access to different EWS servers, the **"Each side